Alexander Cameron Rutherford: Early political career

 In 1896, Frank Oliver, who had represented Edmonton in the Legislative Assembly of the Northwest Territories since 1888, resigned to pursue a career in federal politics.
 Several Strathcona residents urged Rutherford to run for Oliver's old seat in the ensuing by-election.
 Though he was originally reluctant, he agreed to stand after a 300-signature petition urging his candidacy was presented to him.
 His only opponent was a former mayor of Edmonton, Matthew McCauley, who, like Rutherford, ran as an independent.
 Rutherford campaigned on a platform of improved roads, resource development, simplification of territorial ordinances, and (in what would become a theme of his political career) increased educational funding.
 McCauley won the election, but Rutherford received more than forty per cent of the vote.

 During the 1898 territorial election, Rutherford again challenged the now-incumbent McCauley.
 His defeat of two years previous still fresh in his mind, his platform this time included a call for a redrawing of the territory's electoral boundaries.
 He believed that the current Edmonton riding was gerrymandered in McCauley's favour.
 He also repeated his past calls for improved roads and advocated increased taxation on the railroads.
-He pledged "independent support" for the nonpartisan administration of Premier Frederick Haultain, and he supported that administration's call for the creation of a single province from the territories following the 1901 census.
+He pledged "independent support" for the nonpartisan administration of Premier Frederick Haultain, and he supported that administration's call for the creation of a single province in the southern part of NWT following the 1901 census.
 Rutherford criticized McCauley's past record, accusing him of silence on issues that were of concern to his constituents.
 Despite this, McCauley won again but by a reduced margin.